oocran/oocran/README.md

 Installation
 ============
-To install OOCRAN, please see the OOCRAN Installation guide for a thorough walkthrough on the [wiki](https://github.com/oocran/oocran/wiki/Installation).
+Please refer to the OOCRAN [Installation guide](https://github.com/oocran/oocran/wiki/Installation) for a thorough walkthrough.

 Get Started
 ===========
-At this point OOCRAN can be used on OpenStack enviornament but in following realese OOCRAN will support local hypervisors (Docker, KVM, VirtualBox and VMWare).
-To get started with some examples, please see the [examples guide](https://github.com/oocran/oocran/wiki/Get-Started).
+As of now, OOCRAN can only be deployed on top of OpenStack environments but OOCRAN will support local hypervisors (Docker, KVM, VirtualBox and VMWare) in future releases.
+To get started with some examples, please refer to the [examples guide](https://github.com/oocran/oocran/wiki/Get-Started).

 Creating NFs
 ============